-The Heritage Park project sits alongside a number of notable developments both within the site and in the immediate adjacency that provide important context:
+The Site sits alongside a number of notable developments both within the site and in the immediate adjacency that provide important context:

-Mill Manager's House and No1 Mill
+Mill Managers House and No1 Mill

-These two significant structures located within Heritage Park and associated with its milling history are proposed to be leased separately by the National Trust WA and are excluded from the Shire's potential lease of land.
-An expression of interest to lease No 1 Mill was open in February 2018, encouraging compatible uses that respect the cultural significance of the place.
-An expression of interest to lease the Mill Manager's House has been promoted as upcoming in November 2022 on the National Trust WA's website.
+These two significant structures located within Heritage Park and associated with its milling history are proposed to be leased separately by the Trust and are excluded from the Shires potential lease of land.
+An expression of interest to lease No1 Mill was open in February 2018, encouraging compatible uses that respect the cultural significance of the place.
+The Trust has secured a new tenant for the Mill Manager's House which will be made public in December 2023.